BambooTracker/BambooTracker/README.md

 *See [CHANGELOG.md](./CHANGELOG.md).*

 ## License
-This program and its source code are licensed under the GNU General License Version 2.
+This program and its source code are licensed under the GNU General License Version 2 or later.

 *See [LICENSE](./LICENSE) and [licenses/list.md](./licenses/list.md) for details.*